katevcoulter/Project-ModelingFinal/README.md

-# Project-ModelingFinal
+# Project-Modeling
-Placeholder for project from IDS 702 - Modeling
+Placeholder for IDS 702 Final Project as Project